Following are the requirements for appointment in Fire Civil Service positions as set out in Civil Service regulations.

-- Must have a high school diploma or GED.
-Documentation must be submitted with the application.
+- Must have a high school diploma or GED documentation, which must be submitted with the application.

-- If a discharged veteran, must provide DD-214 or other proof of discharge under honorablable conditions with the application.
+- If applicant is a discharged veteran, he or she must provide DD-214 or other proof of discharge under honorable conditions with the application.

 - Must intelligently read and write the English language.